 The Quadrantids, an annual meteor shower that can produce as many as 100 shooting stars an hour, will peak this month from Jan.
 3-4.
 The shower is the result of Earth passing through a debris field created by a fractured comet some 500 years ago.

 To see the Quadrantids, find a spot with little light pollution and look towards the north-northeast between the North Star and the Big Dipper.
-With the first quarter moon of the year setting shortly after midnight on Jan.
-3, viewing conditions should be decent to take in the beauty of 2017's first light show.
+With the month's first full moon still casting glow, viewing conditions will unfortunately be less than ideal to take in the beauty of 2017's first light show.
 Nonetheless, keep your eyes peeled for at least a few fireballs to scorch the night sky.

 Regulus, a blue-white star located about 79 light-years away, is part of the constellation Leo.
 The light it generates is actually created by four stars in the same system, with Regulus A shining the brightest and estimated to be at least 3.5 times the size of our own sun.